swostikpati/Typerrr/README.md

 • As soon as the race ends, the current positions of each of the clients displayed and a win is registered against the person who comes first.

+• The highscore page (containing the top 10 high scores obtained by sorting the database based on total winds in descending order ) is updated at the end of every race to get the most recent stats.

+• The end screen also gives the user the option to enter another race.
+If they choose to do this, the server puts them in another room to race.

 Run the following code:
 ```
 npm install